TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 The `public` folder is where all of the static assets related to your app will go.
 This could include images, icons, information files for the browser, and perhaps most importantly—the `index.html` file.

 Inside of the `src` folder is where you will find the code that runs your app.
+The `index.js` file here serves as the entry point of the application.
 Let's open the `index.js` file and see if we can understand what's going on:

 ~~~js
 import React from 'react';